 Here’s the thing…I don’t believe the only way to meditate is by sitting Indian style on a pillow and chanting.
 That’s a great way to quiet your mind and learn to control your thoughts.
 However, there are many ways to quiet your mind.
 Whether it’s coloring, listening to music, dancing, walking at the park, the idea is to zone out and be in the moment.

 If you’re like me, your stress manifests in physical form.
 I’m pretty flexible, so I always know I’m stress based on muscle tension.
 Use a heating pad, soak, and sit in a sauna or steam room regularly.
 I can’t explain the exact science behind it, but heat has a way of loosening the muscles and calming the mind.

 While it may seem stressful because of the extreme temperatures, Cryotherapy is also a great way to relieve stress.
 The process encourages the release of melatonin.
 I always feel euphoric when I’m done.
 Check out my experience with Cryo here.

-Yoga or just regular stretching always loosens up and relieve the tension stress causes.
+Yoga or just regular stretching always loosens up and relieves the tension stress causes.
 I stretch just about any and everywhere.

 Take a day to deactivate from everything electronic.
-Even if you can’t do a full day, put your phone on do not disturb and leave it somewhere you can’t see it for at least 3 hours.
+Even if you can’t do a full day, put your phone on ‘do not disturb’ and leave it somewhere out of sight for at least 3 hours.
 Make it simpler.
 Do a social media fast.
 I like to do deprivation tanks (check that out here).
-Where I can just go blank and nothing else exist for 1 hour.
+Where I can just go blank and nothing else exists for 1 hour.